twoojoo/kafka-reconsume/README.md

 })()
 ```

+- returns the **number of reconsumed messages for each partition**.
 - **Autocommit** is always set to **false**, to ensure programmatic reconsume.
 - By default a **randomly generated consumer group id** will be used, but it can be set proividing the whole consumer config as last optional argument.